blazium-engine/blazium-docs/tutorials/physics/using_jolt_physics.rst

 Jolt (and other similar physics engines) uses something that Jolt refers to as "convex radius" to help improve the performance and behavior of the types of collision detection that Jolt relies on for convex shapes.
-Other physics engines (Godot included) might refer to these as "collision margins" instead.
-Godot exposes these as the ``margin`` property on every Shape3D-derived class, but Godot Physics itself does not use them for anything.
+Other physics engines (Blazium included) might refer to these as "collision margins" instead.
+Blazium exposes these as the ``margin`` property on every Shape3D-derived class, but Godot Physics itself does not use them for anything.

-What these collision margins sometimes do in other engines (as described in Godot's documentation) is effectively add a "shell" around the shape, slightly increasing its size while also rounding off any edges/corners.
+What these collision margins sometimes do in other engines (as described in Blazium's documentation) is effectively add a "shell" around the shape, slightly increasing its size while also rounding off any edges/corners.
 In Jolt however, these margins are first used to shrink the shape, and then the "shell" is applied, resulting in